Racso-3141/Assembly-Encoder/README.md

 # MIPS Encoder

 ## About the project
 In CS233, you may have a hard time transfering MIPS intructions to machine code.
-Assmebly Encoder helps you to transfer MIPS intructions in seconds!
+MIPS Encoder helps you to transfer MIPS intructions in seconds!

 ## Usage
 <br/>